kittinunf/fuel/CONTRIBUTING.md

 - **How does it address the issue?**

   Describe, at a high level, what was done to affect change.
-"Introduce a red/black tree to increase search speed" or "Remove <troublesome depedency X>, which was causing <specific description of issue introduced by dependency>" are good examples.
+"Introduce a red/black tree to increase search speed" or "Remove <troublesome dependency X>, which was causing <specific description of issue introduced by dependency>" are good examples.
 If your change is obvious, you may be able to omit addressing this question.

 - **What side effects does this change have?**